Is Your HVAC System Leaking? Having AC Drain Pan Problems?

 What About B&C Comfort?

-As mentioned, we are licensed, bonded, and insured and can install and repair fireplaces and HVAC equipment, which includes heat pumps, air conditioners, and furnaces.
+As mentioned, we are licensed, bonded, and insured and can install and repair fireplaces and repair HVAC equipment, which includes heat pumps, air conditioners, and furnaces.

 If you need repair or installation work in any of these areas and live in northern King County or Snohomish County (see the footer of our home page to confirm if your zip code is in our service area), we’d love to help!